 - Working Holiday Programme (WHP) and Working Holiday Scheme (WHS)

 The IND will process your application within 90 days.
 If the IND’s decision is positive, you must hand over your passport at the embassy or consulate where you submitted the application.
 Your MVV will be placed in your passport within 10 working days.

 You must travel to the Netherlands with the MVV in your passport.
 The IND will let you know when your residence permit is ready.
 You can then make an appointment at the IND office to collect your permit.

 Long-stay visa for residents of this country or region

-Long-stay visa applications can only be submitted at the consulate-general in Sydney (CG Sydney).
+Long-stay visa applications can only be submitted at the consulate-general in Sydney.

 Make an online appointment to apply for and collect your visa in Sydney.